mikaelkrief/GitHub-Tools-vsts-extensions/GitHubTasks/overview.md

-## GitHub tools for Build and Release ##
+## GitHub tools for VSTS Build and Release ##

-This VSTS extension provide Build/Release tasks for tag GitHub commit and Create GitHub release.
+This VSTS extension provide Build/Release tasks for tag GitHub source code and Create GitHub release.

-### Tag GitHub source code ###
+### GitHub Tag source code ###

-This task create a Tag on GitHub source code.
+This task create a GitHub Tag on your source code.

 ![githubtask](static/images/screen1.png)